Fantastical Fact File

 Give an example of some service you recently provided to a client that made them more than happy.
 More than usual…

-Last year we were asked to provide a complete advisory and coordination service to one of our clients, Zenith, to help them prepare for a major office move and update of new technology.
-I led this project and had to couple together and manage lots of different logistic parts covering telecoms, photocopying, cabling and of course GM for the IT bit of Server, Networking and PCs etc. It was quite challenging but also exciting and fulfilling.
+Last year we were asked to provide a complete advisory and coordination service to one of our clients, Scotia Homes, to help them prepare for a major technology refresh .
+Myself and our team had to couple together and manage lots of different logistic parts covering telecoms, photocopying, cabling and of course GM for the IT bit of Server, Networking and PCs etc. It was quite challenging but also exciting and fulfilling.

-The day they actually moved in was great – watching staff move seamlessly from the old building to their new desks and immediately sit down as if nothing had changed with their (new) phones all working, their (new) PCs all working, printing all working, photocopying all working.
-They had this brand new infrastructure in a newly-built office and it all worked.
+The evening it went live was great – watching staff move seamlessly from the old technology as if nothing had changed with their (new) phones all working, their (new) PCs all working, printing all working, photocopying all working.
+They had this brand new infrastructure and it all worked.

 What’s your favourite film in the whole world and why?

 It’s really difficult to pick just one film and one of the other guys picked probably my favourite film of all time The Elephant Man.
 However, I would readily pick another that made a great impact on me.
 I’d go for Se7en.
 Great acting, the filming, the music, the premise of the film – kept you guessing right to the end.
 It’s a very dark film visually, so much in there – but amazingly entertaining.